 A.R.S. § 42-5071(B)(1): (Deduction Code 656) Reimbursements by a lessee to the lessor of a motor vehicle for payments by the lessor of the applicable fees and taxes to the extent that such amounts are separately identified as fees and taxes and are billed to the lessee are not subject to transaction privilege tax.
-In FY 2019, businesses deducted \$4.2 million for this purpose.
-At a 5% rate, this would have generated \$212,000.
+In FY 2020, businesses deducted \$3.9 million for this purpose.
+At a 5% rate, this would have generated \$194,920.

 A.R.S. § 42-5071(B)(4): (Deduction Code 660) Leasing or renting a motor vehicle subject to and on which the fee has been paid under title 28 is not subject to transaction privilege tax.
-In FY 2019, businesses deducted \$156 million for this purpose.
-At a 5% rate, this would have generated \$7.8 million
+In FY 2020, businesses deducted \$180 million for this purpose.
+At a 5% rate, this would have generated \$9 million

 A.R.S. § 42-5071(B)(5): (Deduction Code 556) Amounts received by a motor vehicle dealer for the first month of a lease payment if the lease and the lease payment for the first month of the lease are transferred to a third party leasing company are deducted from the tax base.
-During FY 2019, an estimated \$4.6 million was deducted from transaction privilege tax returns.
-At a tax rate of 5%, \$231,000 would have been collected.
+During FY 2020, an estimated \$7.2 million was deducted from transaction privilege tax returns.
+At a tax rate of 5%, \$360,686 would have been collected.

 A.R.S. § 42-5071(D): (Deduction Code 680) The gross proceeds of sales or gross income from the lease or rental of a motor vehicle does not include any amount attributable to the car rental surcharge under 5-839, 28-5810 or 48-4234.
-No information is available on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.

 A.R.S. § 42-5072(C): (Deduction Code 652) Freight charges included in the sales price of any nonmetalliferous mineral product are subtracted from the taxable base under the mining classification of the transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.

 A.R.S. § 42-5072(E): (Deduction Code 658) Process costs included in the sales price of any nonmetalliferous mineral product are subtracted from the taxable base under the mining classification of the transaction privilege tax when the product is shipped out of state.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+During FY 2020, an estimated \$30.4 million was deducted from transaction privilege tax returns.
+At a tax rate of 5%, \$1.5 million would have been collected.
 A.R.S. § 42-5073(A)(2): (Deduction Code 657) Private or group instructional activities including performing arts, martial arts, gymnastics and aerobic instruction are not subject to transaction privilege tax.
-In FY 2019, businesses deducted \$31.1 million for this purpose.
-At a 5% rate this would have generated \$1.5 million.
+In FY 2020, businesses deducted \$26.5 million for this purpose.
+At a 5% rate, this would have generated \$1.3 million.

 A.R.S. § 42-5073(B)(1): (Deduction Code 527) The gross proceeds of sales or gross income derived from membership fees, which provide for the right to use a health or fitness establishment or a private recreational establishment for 28 days or more are exempt from transaction privilege tax.
-In FY 2019, businesses deducted \$202 million for this purpose.
-At a 5% rate, this would have generated \$10.1 million.
+In FY 2020, businesses deducted \$196.4 million for this purpose.
+At a 5% rate, this would have generated \$9.8 million.
 A.R.S. § 42-5073(A)(4): (There is no deduction code for this exemption) A musical, dramatic or dance group or a botanical garden, museum or zoo that qualified as a nonprofit charitable organization is exempt from transaction privilege tax under the amusements classification.
 Information about this exemption is not available.